Paper Summary #8 - FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness

 Code: https://github.com/HazyResearch/flash-attention

 I have also released an annotated version of the paper.
-If you are interested, you can find it here.
+You can find it here.

 [Update] - I implemented a simplified version of FlashAttention (without the CUDA and SRAM memory optimizations) in PyTorch.
 Check it out on Github.